Badly injured Cockapoo needed extensive veterinary treatment after suffering severe injuries

 Only the expertise of veterinary staff at our pet emergency hospital in Glasgow kept him alive.

-Ever since the traumatic accident, Matthew has been using social media to warn other dog owners about the risks of extendable, or retractable, leads.
+Following the horrendous incident, Matthew took to social media to warn other dog owners about the risks of extendable, or retractable, leads.

 He said: “There were many factors in Freddie’s accident but I have to say that if he hadn’t been on a retractable lead it wouldn’t have happened.